AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/lastmile_quality_android.md

 ## Implement pre-call testing

 To implement pre-call testing in your project, refer to the following steps.
-Agora recommends that you start device test before starting network probe test.

 ### Device test

 To start an echo test, refer to the following steps.